aevin111/aevin111/README.md

 Backend development is my strong side.
 I can also do frontend development for as long as I have a template to work with.

-My weakness is, admittedly, UI and UX design.
-I'm doing my best to conquer that weakness by practicing.

 I am proficient in the following languages (in no order):
 - Java
 - PHP